The chaos in Venezuela could get much worse

 Related: Venezuela President tells people to eat rabbits amid food shortages

-Excuses aside, experts say Venezuela will default at some point.
+Excuses aside, experts say Venezuela is likely to default on its debt.
 It's just anyone's guess when that exactly will happen.
 The government has come close to defaulting before, only to find cash at the last moment.
 What's different now is that its cash pile has dwindled significantly.

 The consequences of a default would be dire, though the full domino effect may not take place immediately.